Vanderbilt University Successfully Tests Smartphone Door Locks

 - The ability to open a parking garage entry gate from a distance is a great improvement to rolling down a window and extending an access card outside.

 - Downloading and setting up the smartphone access technology app was simple and required less than 5 minutes to complete.

 With positive results like this, you may soon be unlocking your front door’s smartphone deadbolt before you get to the front porch.
-To find out about more about the latest in commercial security technology, call Great Valley Lockshop at (610) 644-5334 or send an email to [email protected].
+To find out about more about the latest in commercial security technology or our university locksmith services, call Great Valley Lockshop at (610) 644-5334 or send an email to [email protected].
 We can help answer your questions and assist you with your security needs.